 I began my ancestry journey around a decade ago.
 Like any novice, back then, I made some basic assumptions about that journey.
 I expected to have a magnificent tree composed of distinctly different family branches.
 Then I discovered my Quaker, Puritan, and Scots-Irish frontier ancestors…ancestors who married their cousins over and over and over again due to reasons of religion and/or isolation.

 A number of my colonial female ancestors married young.
 They were far from unique.
 I know that 14 or 15 was a very young age for an ancestor to begin having children.
-However, for a Scots-Irish girl in the Appalachian Mountain region, that was just part and parcel of every day life: marry young and starting a family.
-Automated error messages from family tree building sites informing me that these girls in my family were having children ‘before their child bearing age’ aren’t really helpful.
+However, for a Scots-Irish girl in the Appalachian Mountain region, that was just part and parcel of everyday life: marrying young and starting a family.
+Automated error messages from family tree-building sites informing me that these girls in my family were having children ‘before their childbearing age’ aren’t really helpful.
 That was the world they lived in back in the 17th and 18th Centuries.
 My 20-something times great-grandmother, Lady Margaret Beaufort, the mother of Henry Tudor (Henry VII of England), was 12 years old when she married Edmund Tudor.
-She was a mother by 13 years old.
+She was a mother at 13 years old.

 Now, I’m happy this is no longer the case.
 Today, girls and young women have options a 17th Century girl could have never dreamt of, less imagined.
 This is another form of diversity within genealogy: the diversity of basic life experiences, societal customs, and gender.